foundersandcoders/git-workflow-workshop-for-two/README.md

 <!-- ***********************************************************-->
-## Step 6 - Both programmers save the `index.html` file and check status
+## Step 6 - Both programmers save their `index.html` files and check status

-1. Both programmers save the file and check the [status](https://git-scm.com/docs/git-status) to confirm that `index.html` file has been modified.
+1. Both programmers save their `index.html` files and check the [status](https://git-scm.com/docs/git-status) to confirm that the file has been modified.

   ```sh
   $ git status